 A small fistula that is not causing symptoms usually will not need treatment.
 Some small fistulas will close on their own.
 Often, even if they do not close, they will never cause symptoms or need treatment.

 Infants with a larger fistula will need to have surgery to close the abnormal connection.
 The surgeon closes the site with a patch or stitches.

 Another treatment plugs up the opening without surgery, using a special wire (coil) that is inserted into the heart with a long, thin tube called a catheter.
-After the procedure, the fistula will usually close in children.
+After the procedure in children, the fistula will usually close.

 Children who have surgery usually do well, although a small percentage may need to have surgery again.
 Most people with this condition have a normal lifespan.